the home of cult football

 Watkins scored a hat-trick for Brentford in their 3-1 victory over Barnsley last month, which was another reminder of his ability at this level.
-At the age of just 23, Watkins is open to improvement and he will be eying a chance to shine in the Premier League in the near future where he will be hoping to follow in the footsteps of the likes Charlie Austin and Glenn Murray who were both able to continue scoring goals when they made the step up to the top flight.
+At the age of just 23, Watkins is open to improvement and he will be hoping to get the chance to shine in the Premier League in the near future where he will be hoping to follow in the footsteps of the likes Charlie Austin and Glenn Murray who were both able to continue scoring goals when they made the step up to the top flight.

 It would be no surprise to see all four of the above players lining up in the 2019/2020 Premier League campaign.